 There are three medications approved to treat AUD in the United States: naltrexone, acamprosate, and disulfiram.
 There are also prescription drugs that may be used off-label to manage withdrawal symptoms associated with addiction to alcohol that involved drinking large quantities for many years.
 These can be prescribed by health care professionals.
 They may overlap with addiction counseling or be used to safely detox before you enter rehabilitation.

-This is the first medication approved to treat alcohol use disorder.
+Disulfiram: This is the first medication approved to treat alcohol use disorder.
 While it is rarely used in modern medicine, it may still be prescribed to people who have tried other medications like acamprosate but did not experience good results.
 Like both acamprosate and naltrexone, disulfiram is prescribed after you have gone through detox, and it is an abstinence maintenance medication.

 Rather than reducing cravings, however, disulfiram causes a serious negative reaction if you consume alcohol.
 You will feel nauseated, feverish, and may experience a pounding or racing heart.
 The side effects were presumed to cause one to associate alcohol with negative effects rather than positive ones, but these side effects have also been found to be dangerous in some people, leading to heart attacks, respiratory depression, convulsions, or death.

 The biggest reason to use any of the prescription medications above is avoiding a relapse back into drinking alcohol, especially if this problem has come up before.
-For people who struggle with compulsive behaviors around alcohol but have not struggled with this problem for very long, who do not drink large amounts of alcohol, or both, delirium tremens may not be a risk.
+For people who struggle with compulsive behaviors around alcohol but have not struggled with this problem for a longer period of time, who do not drink large amounts of alcohol, or both, delirium tremens may not be a risk.
 People who are at risk of developing DTs are those who drink 4 pints to 5 pints (between 1 and 3 liters) of wine, 7 pints to 8 pints (3 to 4 liters) of beer, or 1 pint (half a liter) of hard alcohol like whiskey or vodka every day for several months.
 Additionally, people who have struggled with compulsive behaviors around alcohol for more than 10 years are at greater risk of developing DTs, as are people who have tried multiple times to quick abusing alcohol but have suffered several relapses.

 For alcohol use disorder, MAT is not the first approach to detox and rehabilitation.
 It is typically an intervention reserved for people who struggle with severe AUD, who have a prior history of substance abuse, or who have relapsed back into alcohol abuse multiple times.
 However, this approach to treating AUD has an important place in the treatment process.